Duchy of Bouillon

 The Duchy of Bouillon (Duché de Bouillon) was a duchy comprising Bouillon and adjacent towns and villages in present-day Belgium.

 The state originated in the 10th century as property of the Lords of Bouillon, owners of Bouillon Castle.
 Crusader Godfrey of Bouillon, later the first King of Jerusalem, sold Bouillon to the Prince-Bishopric of Liège, in 1095.
 The Prince-Bishops of Liège consequently became lords of Bouillon and eventually adopted the title of duke.
 The duchy was later claimed by members of the Houses of La Marck and La Tour d'Auvergne.
 From 1678, it was a sovereign duchy under French protection and ruled by La Tour.
 It was annexed by France in 1795.
+In accordance with the Treaty of Paris of 1815, the sovereignty of the former duchy was attributed to the king of Netherlands as grand duke of Luxemburg, and Bouillon was united to the grand duchy.
+In 1830, the territory of the former duchy of Bouillon, along with most of the grand duchy, rebelled and joined with Belgium.
+Bouillon is now a part of Belgium.

 Geography

 The Duchy of Bouillon was a sovereign duchy until 1795.
 In 1789, it had a population of 2,500.
 The largest town was Bouillon, situated on the Semois.
 It also consisted of the surrounding villages: Sugny, Corbion, Alle, Rochehaut, Ucimont, Botassart, Sensenruth, Noirefontaine, Gros-Fays, Fays-les-Veneurs, Bertrix, Carlsbourg, Paliseul, Jehonville, Opont, Anloy, Porcheresse, Gembes, Gedinne, Sart-Custinne, and Tellin.

 Bouillon is located in a Walloon-speaking region.